deficiency symptoms and how to supplement

 Genetic variations

-Genetic variations can affect various stages of B12 absorption, transport and conversion to functional forms.
-Vitamin B12 exists in multiple forms, with each form transported around the body and within cells by specific proteins and then made bioactive by enzymes specific to each type.
+Genetic variations can affect various stages of B12 absorption, transport and conversion to active forms.
+Vitamin B12 exists in multiple forms, with each transported around the body and within cells by specific proteins and then made bioactive by enzymes specific to each type.
 Those with genetic variations on particular B12 pathways may benefit from supplementation with alternative or multiple forms of B12 - including methylcobalamin, adenosylcobalamin or hydroxocobalamin.

 Symptoms of vitamin B12 deficiency